 We do agree with Fulda et al. that science must be ‘free’ – whether it is Chinese research on Germany or German research on China – in the sense that it can have only one goal: the truth.
 And truth knows no ‘compromise’.
 Research can therefore not be instructed by politics – and it must be able to face a scientific critique of its methods, or it is not research, but opinion or ideology.
 And research must be open-ended.
 Anyone who wants to impose normative shackles on research may call himself a religious warrior or a crusader – but he has forfeited the title of scientist.
 Most of all, research needs to face the fact that any observation is site-dependent.
 It does not result from itself.
 It is both contingent and refers to a specific address of construction – in this case a Western, a German one.
 This is why, in the words of Alpermann and Schubert, “sufficient self reflection” is important.
 An ‘objective’ China given independently of the observer doesn’t exist.
 We can see the failure to account for the observer in Fulda’s essentialist, sometimes even fundamentalist approach towards China.
 And in the fact that they themselves are doing what they accuse Alpermann and Schubert of: they spread suggestive misinformation, and discredit any criticism of the West, of the USA, of the “official narratives” on human rights, freedom, democracy, as an Eastern media campaign.
 One could also see it humorously with Alpermann: With their campaign via social media and mailing lists, he says, the authors provided convincing evidence for his “crusade” metaphor.
 Alpermann: “One could not have wished for more apt proof of this very mentality.”

-We hereby call on all students and China researchers to help disseminate the translation of the article by Alpermann and Schubert in your channels if possible and thus contribute to a return to an objective discussion in German China research.
+We hereby call on all students and China researchers to help disseminate the translation of the article by Alpermann and Schubert in your channels if possible and thus contribute to a return to a self reflective, unideological, ‘two-sided’ discussion in German China research.
 And if you are studying at a university and looking for a topic: consider writing theses or dissertations on the mechanisms of this peculiar, highly normative German China research.
 One can learn a lot about Germany and the shifting Western academic discourse here – at least much more than about China.

 The Editorial Board